enricoDec/Lora-Protocol-Interface/README.md

 # Lora-Protocol-Interface
 This project implements a custom version of the [AODV](https://datatracker.ietf.org/doc/html/rfc3561) Protocol.
 It's much simpler and not complete.
-This programm should run on a machine connected via Serial Port to a LORA Module and implements an Ad-Hoc Multi-Hop-Routing Protocol with a graphical Interface.
+This programm should run on a machine connected via Serial Port to a LORA Module.
+It implements an Ad-Hoc Multi-Hop-Routing Protocol with a graphical Interface.
 Furthermore this programm is able to discover other Nodes, send and receive messages.

 ## Protocol
 **All AODV steps are implemented besides:**